5 of the Best Ways to Enjoy Amarillo's Arts Scene

 There’s so much fine art to see that you may not be able to see it all in one trip.
 What better excuse do you need to come back for another visit?

 Music in all its forms is just as much an art as any other medium, and Amarillo has more than its fair share of stages where its stars shine at their brightest.
 Listen to the tunes of national touring acts and popular local bands at the GoldenLight Cantina, one of Amarillo’s oldest restaurants and most notable live music venues where the likes of Uncle Lucius, Joe Ely and The Gourds have performed in the past.

 For a great selection of craft beer, a welcoming neighborhood feel and live music on the weekends (and occasional weekdays), check out Leftwoods.
 Zombiez Bar & Grill is also a great place to hear local bands showcase their talents, and you’ll also dig the extensive food menu and the largest outdoor patio in town.
 The 806 Coffee + Lounge offers a more refined experience with a diverse array of live performers, while Austin’s Pub serves up Texas bands and the kind of unique atmosphere you’d only find along Historic Route 66.

 Yet that’s not all.
-Hear the sultry sounds of saxophones and the rhythm strumming of walking basses on Wednesday, Thursday, Friday and Saturday nights at the Esquire Jazz Club, the only venue of its kind in Amarillo.
-Finally, join the sizable crowd of locals at Hoots Pub for one of the bar’s many live shows.
+Join the sizable crowd of locals at Hoots Pub for one of the bar’s many live shows.